vilnars/WATT_bot/README.md

 ## Address

 This command allows users to add their address to a database for use with other commands.
 To use it, type `/address <address>`.
-For example, to add a donation address, type `/address 0x0000000000000000000000000000000000000000` in the chat.
+For example, to add a dead adress, type `/address 0x0000000000000000000000000000000000000000` in the chat.

 ## Balance